martinduncanson/voy/README.md

 ## 2  Why This Tech Stack?

-The technologies for VoyAI were chosen to deliver stability and scale on lightweight hardware, while giving performance at high concurrency.
+The technologies for VoyAI were chosen to deliver stability and scale on low-cost lightweight hardware, while giving performance at high concurrency.

 ### ### Backend: Node.js, Express.js & Prisma